 The fact is that the masonry is already cured…that is to say, the chemical reactions that happen after hydration of cementious materials has already taken place and it should be completed before you fire the oven, i also recommend finding a Fire Safety Company that you trust before dealing with fire.
 So, what you are doing is removing excess moisture that is trapped inside the masonry, and a fire dries it out faster than the action of evaporation.
 Refractory and Portland based mortars give off that excess moisture very slowly through evaporation and that’s why you need to introduce heat to speed up the drying process.

 Most people already know that the reason you shouldnt rapidly fire an oven is because that excess moisture will turn to steam, expand, then crack the oven.
 Truth is, the oven will likely crack over time anyway…from expansion and contraction.
 The real goal to drying an oven completely is to avoid structural damage.
 That’s why you need to gradually remove the moisture with prolonged, low temp firings.
-Plus, because you are firing a completed oven…the masonry is surrounded by insulation and the oven finishes…which slows the amount of moisture that would normally escape the exterior of the oven masonry.
+Plus, because you are firing a completed oven…the masonry is surrounded by insulation installed by attic insulation experts in Houston and the oven finishes…which slows the amount of moisture that would normally escape the exterior of the oven masonry.
 No exterior oven will be 100% dry all of the time if it sits long enough between firings.
 The masonry will absorb any atmospheric moisture like humidity….so a cautious start up fire is just good preventive maintenance.
 And it’s not hard to do.
 Don’t fire a masonry oven if you’re starving….grab a snickers bar.

 That’s the 411.
 Make a day of it, get the kids involved.
 Make small bundles of sticks and tie them with butchers string or hemp twine.
 Get all your kindling sized wood for the day and steadily feed the fire.
 Or go to a saw mill get cut offs….also old pallets make great kindling, and you can cut them up into small pieces with any kind of saw.
 As a bonus they are everywhere and free.
 Just make sure they are untreated.
 Nurseries usually have them.